Thomas Helwys: Beginning of the Baptist tradition

 In 1610, Smyth decided he had been wrong to baptise himself and applied to unite with the Mennonites, accepting their christology, and be re-baptized.
 Helwys excommunicated Smyth for heresy, wrote against it, and assumed the main leadership of the church with about twelve members.
-Helwys formulated what is considered the earliest Baptist confession of faith, in 1611.
-The confession became known as the 27 Articles of Faith or the Helwys' Declaration of Faith.
+Helwys formulated the earliest Baptist confession of faith, in 1611, addressing to fellow Puritans in England.
+The confession became known as the 27 Articles of Faith or the Helwys' Declaration of Faith, also the Helwys' Confession.
 In the next twelve months or so, Helwys wrote three important works:

-A Short and Plain Proof, an argument for Reformed Arminianism;
+A Short and Plain Proof, arguing for Reformed Arminianism;

-An Advertisement or Admonition to the Congregations, a polemic condemning the Anabaptists as heretics, showing his difference with them, and explaining their christological errors;
+An Advertisement or Admonition to the Congregations, condemning the Anabaptists as heretics, showing their differences with them, and explaining their christological errors;

-And A Short Declaration of the Mistery of Iniquity, a critique of the failings of Roman Catholicism, state-church Protestantism, and Puritan separatism from the Church of England.
-It is also a theological work, defending relevant Puritan Reformed theological doctrines such as baptismal efficacy.
-It was the first English book in the western civilization to defend the principle of total religious liberty.
+And A Short Declaration of the Mistery of Iniquity, criticizing the failings of Roman Catholicism, the Church of England and forms of Puritanism.
+It defends relevant Puritan Reformed doctrines such as baptismal efficacy and it was the first English book in the western civilization to defend the principle of total religious liberty.
 For Helwys, the liberty of religious conscience was a right for everyone, whether Protestants, Roman Catholics, Jews or Muslims.
 The book also argued that Nonconformist ministers such as Smyth and Robinson had been wrong to take the English congregations overseas to escape persecution and that they should return to England to advocate for reformation.
 The historian of Separatism, Stephen Tomkins, describes A Short Declaration of the Mistery of Iniquity as the most radical and outspoken book of the age and "the most far-reaching declaration of universal religious freedom yet seen in English", but adds: "It is a pity that this most ground-breaking treatise of the Separatist movement should also be its most mean-spirited."